MohamedElziaty1/crud-todo-oop-mvc/README.md

 - **View**: Manages the presentation layer and user interface.
 - **Controller**: Acts as an intermediary between Model and View, handling user input and updating the Model and View accordingly.

-## Installation

-To install and run the TodoList application locally, follow these steps:

 1. Clone the repository:
    ```bash